AKA: University of Washington, Seattle, Administration Building, Seattle, WA; University of Washington, Seattle, Denny Hall, Seattle, WA

 Overview

 Completed in 1895, the grand Denny Hall, has stood out from other campus buildings in various ways.
-It was the first building erected on the second Interlake campus of the University of Washington (UW), and remained the school's academic and administrative hub for its first 20 years.
-It occupied a gentle hilltop site whose elevation was more apparent before the grounds' lush trees grew and closed off spectacular views toward Mount Rainier and Lake Washington.
+It was the first building erected on the second Montlake campus of the University of Washington (UW), and remained the school's academic and administrative hub for its first 20 years.
+Well into the 20th century, Denny Hall served as the primary backdrop for annual class photographs and snapshots taken of faculty and students.
+It occupied a knoll whose gentle rise was more apparent before the grounds' lush trees grew and closed off spectacular views toward Mount Rainier and Lake Washington.
 During the 1900s and 1910s, other buildings gradually filled the landscape below it to the south, east and west.
 Denny Hall's Chateauesque architecture also distinguished it from the predominant Late Gothic/Jacobethan Style instituted by the firm of Bebb and Gould in the 1910s.
 While its grandeur has been hemmed in somewhat by trees and PACCAR Hall, Denny remains one of the most important and interesting buildings at the University of Washington, a direct link to academic architecture of the 19th century.

 Building History